Green Light Therapy for Chronic Pain

 The trial information does not specify whether you need to stop taking your current medications.

-Is green light therapy safe for humans?
+What prior data suggests that green light exposure is safe for humans?

 MI